rigox/banking_api/README.md

 # banking_api
-simple API where a user  can  interact with their account  with crud operations
+simple API where a user  can  interact with a fake  account  with crud operations